digital-codes/critical-workshops/docs/linux.md

 ```

 The device creates a Wifi which is named like `M5-YOURAPIKEY` and a webserver reachable after connecting to this via the IP/URL: [192.168.4.1](http://192.168.4.1/)
-* configure your wifi password (technically the password is sent unencrypted via a POST request like `http://192.168.4.1/configure?ssid=YOURSSID&password=YOURWIFIPW`)
+* configure your wifi password (technically the password is sent unencrypted via a GET request like `http://192.168.4.1/configure?ssid=YOURSSID&password=YOURWIFIPW`)
     * If you get the warning `×_× WiFi connection failed Click here return configure page.`, then try again (password wrong?)
     * success indicated by `^_^ WiFi connection success Reset device now ..`
         * reset and your device should can now connect to your network, indicated at startup by a red glow (*Wifi connecting*), followed by a blue one (*Wifi connection success*).